ibm-cloud-docs/account/iam-mfa.md

   * Choose a date and time that you plan to enable MFA that results in the least impact to your business.
   * Notify your account users after you enable MFA with information on how to get set up.

 When the MFA setting is enabled, all IBMid users in your account are prompted for IBMid MFA authentication upon login.
-If you have other MFA methods set up for any IBMid users in your account, they are no longer prompted for those MFA methods.
+If you have other MFA factors set up for any IBMid users in your account, they are no longer prompted for those MFA factors.
 For example, if you previously enabled 2FA in the customer portal for your classic infrastructure resources, the MFA account setting overrides the 2FA option.
 {: tip}

 ## Enabling MFA